ethanolle/bloxRouteClientServer/README.md

 #### Examples:
 `./main --queue-service=rabbitmq --queue-name=request_queue --request-type=add --data=A`
 `./main --queue-service=rabbitmq --queue-name=request_queue --request-type=getAll`
-Note that I have descided to let the client modify the queue name and the service name.
-I could have hard coded it but I wanted to let the client be able to talk to multiple servers/queues.
+Note that I allowed the client to modify the queue name and service name, rather than hardcoding them, to allow the client to communicate with multiple servers/queues.

+## Notes
+This project was a fun learning experience for me in using Golang and RabbitMQ.
+I may not have been able to complete it without the help of online resources, such as chatGpt for debugging and Stack Overflow for understanding RabbitMQ and installation issues with Homebrew🙃.